 Most important, do not give up your job search.
 There are opportunities available, even for people in their 60s and 70s.
 Go to local retail stores and other businesses and politely ask to fill out an application, just as you did when you were younger.
 Look for help-wanted ads in the newspaper and online.
 You need to keep searching until you find the opportunity which is right for you.
 Remember, you have a lifetime of skills and experience to offer a prospective employer.

-If you would like an overview of retirement planning, watch for my book Retirement Awareness, which is being published by Griffin Publishing and Watering Seeds in the Fall of 2017.
+If you would like an overview of retirement planning, watch for my book Retirement Awareness, which is being published by Griffin Publishing in 2018.

 If you are interested in learning more about financial planning for retirement, where to retire, common medial issues, changing family relationships after retirement and more, use the tabs or pull down menu at the top of the page to find links to hundreds of additional articles.